Menstrual Cramps and PMS Medication Guide (cont.)

 - Exercise: Aerobic exercise for 30 minutes 3-5 times a week improves general health and helps relieve nervous tension and anxiety.
 Exercise also improves cardiovascular fitness and muscle tone, decreases weight and fluid retention, and improves self-esteem.

 - Emotional support from family and friends.

-- Stress reduction and stress management: Learn relaxation techniques, and develop coping mechanisms to handle stress.
+- Stress reduction and stress management: Learning relaxation techniques, and developing coping mechanisms to reduce stress.

-- Dietary changes: Reduce salt and refined sugar intake (too much salt and refined sugar aggravates fluid retention).
+- Dietary changes: Reduce salt and refined sugar intake (too much salt and refined sugar exacerbates fluid retention).

 - Avoid cigarettes and alcohol.

 Research studies have linked a deficiency of calcium and magnesium to PMS; therefore, it may be beneficial for woman to try supplements of these nutrients at recommended dosages.
 Some women have reported relief of symptoms with these supplements.
 It is always important to follow recommended guidelines when taking vitamin supplements, since taking excess doses of some supplements may be harmful.